beatrice-portelli/ml-for-carbon-sequestration/README.md

 Contains the code to run the training and evaluation of the models and configurations contained in `experiments_to_run.py`.
 The code does the following for each model:
 - load `data.csv` and select the relevant subset of input features (according to the CONFIG) and target (according to TARGET)
 - perform a randomized grid search to find the best hyperparameters for the model
-- train and evaluate the model 10 times with different folds of train/test data (66/33)
+- train and evaluate the model with 5-fold cross validation
 - calculate the following metrics on all the folds: MSE, R2, MAPE, RMSE, NRMSE (%RMSE)
 - save the predictions and metrics in
   - `../results/predictions--<TARGET>--<CONFIG>--<MODEL>.pickle`